85% of sector experts believe capabilities for Flow Management will be "must-haves" when switching ITSM tool. Here's what it is and why it's needed.

 The main thing to conclude, though, is this:

-To prevent slow, unresponsive and failed support, an improved process - Flow Management - is absolutely necessary.
+If aiming to end frequent slow, unresponsive and failed support, an improved process - Flow Management - is absolutely necessary.

 To learn more about why success is impossible without Flow Management, tap here.